nandito/budapest-graphql-1/talk.md

   * Behind the scenes:
     * Apollo uses a Redux for storing the data.
 Redux is a popular state container which works pretty good with React.
     * First we open this component, it goes to the back-end fetches the data and loads it to the store.
     * If it is not the first load the query will be loaded from the data store.
+This can be turned off by invalidating the cache - and there are ongoing discussions about possible solutions.
     * And there will be a subscription here for the changes, too.

 # Queries #2